-Last week, the Facebook offered me an interesting group named “Vintage Carbon Nonsense and Marketplace”.
-It is an interesting group, dedicated to 80’s/90’s carbon bikes.
+Last week, Facebook offered me an interesting group named “Vintage Carbon Nonsense and Marketplace”.
+It is an interesting group, dedicated to the ’80s and ’90s carbon bikes.

-Carbon-fiber frames has a longer history than most people think.
-According to wikipedia, the American bike producer Kestrel produced world’s very first all-carbon bicycle frame in 1986.
+Carbon-fiber frames have a longer history than most people think.
+According to Wikipedia, the American bike producer Kestrel produced the world’s very first all-carbon bicycle frame in 1986.
 But before then, there were hybrid designs, like carbon fiber tubes bonded to titanium or aluminum lugs.

-Today, all professional cycling teams use carbon frames.
-And most of serious amateur riders too.
-But in the 80’s and 90’s, carbon-frame was still an exotic material and the bikes built with it were really expensive.
+Today, all the professional cycling teams use carbon frames.
+And most serious amateur riders too.
+But in the ’80s and ’90s, carbon-frame was still an exotic material and the bikes built with it were really expensive.

 What is it?

-All style of bikes are welcome, road, mtb, whatever. all old school bits n pieces are also welcome (as long as they have some carbon).
-In terms of what qualifies as ‘vintage’ i am not too concerned on a hard date, so i will simply say this: i consider “vintage carbon” to be stuff from before carbon was the prevalent material choice in serious bicycle manufacturing…. roughly somewhere around the 2000’s.
-If you are unsure, ask yourself ‘were a ton of other bikes/frames/parts of the same time also made of carbon?’ if the answer is ‘yes’ it’s too new.”
+All styles of bikes are welcome, road, mtb, whatever. all old-school bits n pieces are also welcome (as long as they have some carbon).
+In terms of what qualifies as ‘vintage’, I am not too concerned on a hard date, so I will simply say this: I consider “vintage carbon” to be stuff from before carbon was the prevalent material choice in serious bicycle manufacturing…. roughly somewhere around the 2000s.
+If you are unsure, ask yourself ‘were a ton of other bikes/frames/parts of the same time also made of carbon?’ if the answer is “yes”, it’s too new.”